jan-bogaerts/mark/src/web_client/web_client.md

           response = response[1:]
         if response.endswith("'"):
           response = response[:-1]
+        if response.endswith(':'):
+          response = response[:-1]
       return response
     ```
-  - buildMessage(fragment, item, titles):
+  - buildMessage(fragment, titles, item, description):
-    - description = await deps['component description'].getResult(fragment)
     - if not description return null
     - result (json array):
       - role: system, content:

         > Act as an ai software analyst.
-        > It is your task to classify if the component '{{name}}', described as: '{{description}}', is declared in one of the given titles.
+        > It is your task to classify if the component '{{name}}', described as:
+        > {{description}}
+        > , is declared in one of the given topics.
-        > Only return 'no' or the title it is declared in, do not include any explanation.
-Only return 1 title.
+        > Only return 'no' or the topic's key it is declared in, do not include any explanation.
+Only return 1 key.
         >
         > good response:
         > no
         >
         > bad response:
-        > The component 'X' is not declared in any of the titles.
+        > The component 'X' is not declared in any of the topics.

         replace:
         - {{name}}: `item`